fabioperez/cheat-sheets/python/Effective-Python-summary.md

 * If API users catch a root API, they can investigate if they should be catching a more specific exception instead, and thus using the API more correctly.

 * If a non-root exception is thrown by the API, there's a bug in its implementation.
 Root Exceptions make it easier to find these bugs.

+### Item 52: Know How to Break Circular Dependencies

+* When a module is imported, Python will search in the following order:
+    1. Searches for the module in locations from `sys.path`.
+    2. Loads the code from the module and ensures it compiles.
+    3. Creates a corresponding empty module object.
+    4. Inserts the module into `sys.modules`.
+    5. Run the code in the module object to define its contents.

+* Circular dependencies may occur.
+Example: In file `foo.py`, you `import bar`, and in file `bar.py` you `import foo`.
+This will throw an `AttributeError`.

+* One solution to circular dependencies is to add imports in the middle of a source code.
+However, this goes against PEP-8.

+* A second solution is to avoid running code inside modules.
+Only define functions, classes, and constants.
+Then, you define a configure function that will be called after every import.
+Example:

+    ```
+    import foo
+    import bar

+    foo.configure()
+    bar.configure()
+    ```

+* The third and simplest solution is to do **dynamic imports**, that is, imports inside functions.
+However, this should be avoided since the overhead of running imports inside functions can make the code slow when used in loops.

+* The best solution is to refactor mutual dependencies into a separated module.

 ### Item 53: Use Virtual Environments for Isolated and Reproducible Dependencies